IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/system-ui.md

-exposes an Android [`View`](https://developer.android.com/reference/android/view/View) which can be integrated in an [`Activity`](https://developer.android.com/reference/android/app/Activity), [`VirtualDisplay`](https://developer.android.com/reference/android/hardware/display/VirtualDisplay), or any place where TomTom IndiGO should be presented.
+exposes an Android [`View`](https://developer.android.com/reference/android/view/View) which can be integrated in an [`Activity`](https://developer.android.com/reference/android/app/Activity), [`VirtualDisplay`](https://developer.android.com/reference/android/hardware/display/VirtualDisplay), or any place where TomTom Digital Cockpit should be presented.

 In order to visualize panels, it asks the panel for an Android [`Fragment`](https://developer.android.com/reference/androidx/fragment/app/Fragment).
 This fragment is